Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Summary

 \section{Summary}

 We have explored the RKKY interaction mediated by a single surface band in WSMs.
-The nonzero surface contribution can be induced by two mechanisms, i.e., either by the effect of the finite-region surface states in momentum space or by the bending effect of the surface band.
-The cases here are significantly different from that of previous literatures, where surface states should be coupled with bulk states\cite{surface4} or other surface states of different spin\cite{surface5} to result in nonzero interaction.
-By considering different arrangements of magnetic impurities, the anisotropy of the RKKY interaction are revealed.
-Specially, for impurities deposited in the direction perpendicular to the Weyl points splitting, the surface contributions here always decay much more slowly with impurity distance than that of bulk contribution.
-Under different mechanisms, the surface contribution exhibits different decay laws and oscillations, where magnetic signals can be extracted for characterizing the dispersive nature of surface states of WSMs.
-More over, these two mechanisms would compete with each other to result in more complex RKKY behaviors.
-The condition for which effect would play the leading role is also revealed.
-In addition, an interesting oscillation with peculiar battering pattern is obtained due to the combined effect of the former mechanism and the finite Fermi energy.
+The nonzero surface contribution can be induced by two mechanisms, i.e., either by the band-edge effect or by the bending effect of the surface band.
+The cases here are significantly different from that of previous literatures, where surface states should couple with bulk states\cite{surface4} or other surface states of different spin\cite{surface5} to result in nonzero interaction.
+For impurities deposited in the direction perpendicular to the Weyl points splitting, the surface contributions here always decay much more slowly with impurity distance than that of bulk contribution.
+Under different mechanisms, the surface contribution exhibits different decay laws and oscillations.
+Moreover, these two mechanisms would compete with each other to result in more complex RKKY behaviors.
+In addition, an interesting oscillation with peculiar battering pattern is obtained due to the combined effect of the band-edge effect and the finite Fermi energy.
+Due to the sensitivity of the RKKY interaction to the shape of the surface band of WSMs, magnetic signals (peculiar oscillations and slowly decaying laws) can be extracted to characterize the dispersive nature of surface states of WSMs.
 Compared to the surface bands in previous literatures, our model used here is more practical, and is conducive to the understanding of the surface magnetic properties in WSMs.

 \acknowledgements This work was supported by the National Natural Science Foundation of China (Grant Nos.
 12104167, 12174121, 11904107, 11774100), by Guangdong Basic and Applied Basic Research Foundation (Grant No. 2020A1515111035), by GDUPS (2017) and by Key Program for Guangdong NSF of China (Grant No. 2017B030311003).